nleiva/go-yang-basics/README.md

 ## Overview

-We'll be working with a practical network device configuration YANG model (`base.yang`) and show how to:
+We'll work with a network device configuration YANG model (`base.yang`) and learn how to:

-- Inspect it using `goyang`
+- Look at it using `goyang`
-- Generate Go code using `ygot`
+- Turn it into Go code using `ygot`
-- Create instances and marshal them to JSON
+- Create instances and convert them to JSON
 - Parse JSON back into Go structs
-- Validate configurations against YANG constraints
+- Check that configurations follow YANG rules

 ---

 ## 1. Define a YANG Model

-Create a practical YANG model that represents a network device interface configuration with realistic constraints and data types.
+Let's create a YANG model that represents a network device interface with constraints and data types.

-We'll define a YANG module that models network interface properties ([`base.yang`](base.yang)) including name, MTU (Maximum Transmission Unit), and priority levels.
-This demonstrates how to use YANG's built-in types, custom typedefs, ranges, and documentation.
+In [`base.yang`](base.yang), we define a YANG module that models network interface properties such as name, MTU (Maximum Transmission Unit), and priority levels.
+This demonstrates how to use YANG's built-in types, create custom types, specify value ranges, and include descriptive documentation.

 ```c
 module network-device {